What are the Cheapest Options For Switching Both Gas and Electricity Providers in Ireland ?

-You can check other supplier prices and easily start the switching process on the useful Switcher.ie website
+You can check other supplier prices for your usage on the useful Switcher.ie website

 Switching supplier does not involve any wiring changes, pipe changes or disconnections.
 It just means that a different company is administering your bills.
 It is still the same electricity and gas coming into your house.